-A major prediction of our model is that cell contractility can serve as an purely mechanical regulator of CIL without the need to involve complex biochemical mechanotransduction pathways.
-This rather unexpected result would have to be of course checked experimentally through drug treatments [55] and optogenetics [56].
+A major prediction of our model is that cell contractility can serve as a purely mechanical regulator of CIL without the need to involve complex biochemical mechano-transduction pathways.
+This rather unexpected result would have to be checked experimentally through drug treatments [55] and optogenetics [56].